amzn/amazon-pay-sdk-php/README.md

 Client Takes in parameters in the following format

 1. Associative array
-2. JSON string
-3. Path to the JSON file
+2. Path to the JSON file containing configuration information.

 ##Parameters List